ratibor78/srvstatus/README.md

   Also script provide a service name and time recent service status in seconds, so you can use it in Grafana dashboards.

+  You can find the Grafana dashboard example in service_status.json file or on grafana.com:https://grafana.com/dashboards/8348

 ## Installation